-Along with game developers, the United States government had a hand in game developing.
+Along with game developers, the United States government had a hand in game development.
 America’s Army, developed by the Army back in 2002, was a squad-based combat simulator used to introduce American’s to the Army, how it works, and if the individual thought military would be an option for them.

 I wonder if the Army will have an interest in the Teslasuit, or if they’re already working together to make a spiritual successor to America’s Army.

 Whichever age you were when Virtual reality appeared on your radar, it was clear that this sci-fi fantasy was more plausible than flying cars.
-Now, you have the option to own and wear a full body suit and take your gaming to the next level.
+Now, you have the option to own and wear a full-body suit and take your gaming to the next level.
 Imagine playing your favorite games with the ability to feel the game interact with the suit.

-I know I’ll be climbing freezing, enemy infested mountains in Skyrim a little more carefully.
+I know I’ll be climbing freezing, enemy-infested mountains in Skyrim a little more carefully.